tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 However, when a validator changes power from a high to a low value, some other validator remain far back in the queue for a long time.
 This scenario is considered again in the Proposer Priority Range section.

+As before:
+- At the end of each run k+1 the sum of the priorities is the same as at run k.
+- The max distance between priorites is P.

 #### Validator Removal
 Consider a new example with set: